MABSworkshop/MABSworkshop.github.io/submission.md

 ---

 ## Submission of papers
-Papers are limited to 12 pages formatted according to the Springer LNCS and must be electronically submitted before the submission deadline through the workshop conference system, which is available at: <a href="https://easychair.org/conferences/?conf=mabs2021"> https://easychair.org/conferences/?conf=mabs2021</a>
+Submissions are limited to 12 pages formatted according to the Springer LNCS and must be electronically submitted before the submission deadline through the workshop conference system, which is available at: https://easychair.org/conferences/?conf=mabs2021

 All contributions will be peer-reviewed by two or three independent PC members.
-The evaluation criteria of contributions will be based on originality, quality, clarity, and its relevance to the workshop’s aims.
+The evaluation criteria of contributions will be based on originality, quality, clarity, and its relevance to the workshop.

+All accepted papers will be printed in the AAMAS workshop proceedings.
+In addition, following the tradition of the previous MABS workshops, we intend to publish the accepted papers, after a further reviewing process, in Springer-Verlag's Multi-Agent-Based Simulation book series, LNAI.

 ## Important dates
 * Submission deadline: 5th of February 2021